clairview/clairview/.github/ISSUE_TEMPLATE/bug_report.md

 *Please describe.*
 *If this affects the front-end, screenshots would be of great help.*

-*If you are on MarketTor Cloud it would be really valuable if you can share any links where the problem occurs.
+*If you are on ClairView Cloud it would be really valuable if you can share any links where the problem occurs.
 This speeds up our ability to troubleshoot tremendously.*

 ## How to reproduce